fox-squirrels-2013/phase-2-guide/lightning-talks/fixed-mindset-vs-growth-mindset-by-sherif.md

 # Fixed Mindset vs Growth Mindset

-* Work by Carol Dwep on how students learn.
+* Work by Carol Dweck on how students learn.
 Found groups would cluster into two groups based on how they reacted to confusion.

 * These groupings are not set in stone - they can vary based on how you are feeling (tired, hungry, etc.)